imarc/handbook/frontend.markdown

 * Print stylesheets are used for maximum legibility.
 * Mobile media query is used to ensure website layout does not break on mobile devices.

-## Group Clearfix

-Use the _group_ class on parent elements to properly contain floats.

-    .group:before,
-    .group:after {
-        content: '';
-        display: table;
-    }
-    .group:after {
-        clear: both;
-    }

-To get the _group_ method to work in IE6 and IE7, it is necessary to include the following rules within their respective IE CSS sections.

-	/* IE6 */
-	.group { height: 1%; }

-	/* IE7 */
-	.group { min-height: 1px; }

 ## Naming Conventions

 See **[iMarc Boilerplate structure](http://imarc.github.com/boilerplate/structure)**